mozilla/releases_insights/README.md

 ### Installation

 1. Clone this repository
-2. install dependencies: `composer install`
+2. Install dependencies: `composer install`
-3. start PHP development server in a terminal either by launching the `start.sh` script or with this command:<br>
+3. Start the PHP development server in a terminal either by launching the `run` bash script or with this command:<br>
   `php -S localhost:8082 -t public/`

 The website will be available at http://localhost:8082